Dieg0407/templates/README.md

-# config-files
+# About
-Repository with various configuration files for diferent techs or with init scripts
+Repository with various configuration files, templates and scripts